What Is Debt Consolidation?

 DebtBalanceAPRMonthly Interest

-A consolidation loan at 9% APR over 3 years: monthly payment ~Β£159, total interest ~Β£724.
-Compare to continuing minimum payments on current debts: could take 15+ years and cost Β£3,000+ in interest.
-The consolidation saves approximately Β£2,000+ and clears debt 12 years faster.
+A consolidation loan at 9% APR over 3 years: monthly payment around £159, total interest around £724.
+Staying on minimum payments across all three debts could take 15+ years and cost £3,000+ in interest.
+The consolidation saves roughly £2,000 and clears the debt 12 years faster.

 Frequently Asked Questions

 Important: Consolidation can help or harm depending on your situation.
 If in doubt, get free advice from StepChange or Citizens Advice before taking on new debt.
 Secured loans put your home at risk.
-Not financial advice.
+This is not financial advice.